waymondo/hemacs/README.md

 An ever evolving Cocoa Emacs 25+ setup on OSX.
-I'm mainly writing Ruby and CoffeeScript, interfacing with Git and Bash, writing compiled stylesheets and templates, and hacking on this Elisp dump.
+I'm mainly writing Ruby and JavaScript, interfacing with Git and Bash, writing compiled stylesheets and HTML templates, and hacking on this Elisp dump.

 ## Installation